ubclaunchpad/LP-website/src/docs/recruitment/tech-lead.md

 - Interest in leading a team of developers and the ability to mentor peers.
 - Must be reliable, communicative, and effective in a team setting.
 - Strong analytical and problem-solving skills with the ability to lead technical discussions and solve challenges creatively.
+- A commitment of 6-8 hours per week is required to fulfill the responsibilities of the role effectively.

 ### Preferred Qualifications